The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 The Most Important P-40 Ever Built

-Our story is about one of the most important P-40's ever built, The P-40M RNZAF NZ3119.
-Reborn by the Tri-State Warbird Museum the P-40M RNZAF NZ3119 is the most special of special warbird planes, the warbird who gets to live forever.
+Our story is about one of the most important P-40's ever built, the P-40M RNZAF NZ3119.
+Reborn by the Tri-State Warbird Museum, the P-40M RNZAF NZ3119 is the most special of special warbird planes, the warbird that gets to live forever.
 To be reborn to work as living history, bringing to life the real story of the American & Allies hero's struggle of WW2.

 p-40M-CIncinnati-ohio